-The Headteachers' performance management targets are set by the Chair of Trustees, or the Executive Headteacher where appropriate, and the Chair of the relevant Local Governing Body, and are based in part on the School Development and Improvement Plan with additional personal development targets.
-The targets are reviewed regularly by the Chair of Trustees/Executive Headteacher.
-The Headteachers set performance targets for other members of the SMT.
+The Headteachers' performance management targets are set by the Chair of Trustees, or the CEO where appropriate, and the Chair of the relevant Local Governing Body, and are based in part on the School Development and Improvement Plan with additional personal development targets.
+The targets are reviewed regularly by the Chair of Trustees/CEO.
+The Headteachers set performance targets for other members of the SLT.
 All staff in Stour Valley Educational Trust are employed on the terms of the National Pay and Conditions framework.
-Performance against targets is reviewed for all SMT members within the timelines set down in the framework and salary increases are awarded accordingly, where appropriate.
+Performance against targets is reviewed for all SLT members within the timelines set down in the framework and salary increases are awarded accordingly, where appropriate.
 All amendments to key management's pay and remuneration are approved by the appropriate committee and ratified by the Board of Trustees.

 h.
-Related parties and other connected charities and organisations i.
 Trade Union facility time